MSc In Archaeology

 Typically, five awards of £7,000 each are available for each academic year.

-To be eligible you need to apply to the MSc in Archaeology programme through the usual application system in the preceding November or January application round.
-There is no separate application form for the award.
+To be eligible you need to apply to the MSc in Archaeology programme through the usual application system no later than the January application round.
 If you are offered a place on the programme you will be automatically considered for shortlisting for one of the awards.
+Applicants will normally be notified if they have been successful by the start of April.
+At this point an acceptance of the award is expected within a couple of weeks.

-All Home/EU and Overseas status applicants are eligible.
+All Home and Overseas status applicants are eligible.

 Awards will be offered to the strongest applicants who demonstrate: